 Though the law is complex, the ACA’s two main policy goals are simple: increase access to healthcare and reward the delivery of high-quality, not high-quantity, care.
 Current data show the law has made demonstrable progress in reaching both goals.
 First, the ACA intended to increase access to healthcare by enacting several key provisions:

-- eligibility to cover groups previously left out of public health coverage, such as low-income families, able-bodied parents, low-income adults without children, and many low-income individuals with chronic mental illness or disabilities.
+- Expanding Medicaid eligibility to cover groups previously left out of public health coverage, such as low-income families, able-bodied parents, low-income adults without children, and many low-income individuals with chronic mental illness or disabilities.

 - Creating a new insurance marketplace where Americans can shop for coverage, some with financial help from the federal government.